trytouca/trytouca/docs/guides/pricing.md

 and their test results.
 You can also set custom data retention policies for the submitted test results.

-Similar to the Startup plan, our Enterprise plan includes a wide range of optional professional services, rendered upon demand for up to 8 hours a week and at no extra cost.
-These services include all the professional services listed in our Startup plan, as well as the following:
+Similar to the Pro plan, our Enterprise plan includes a wide range of optional professional services, rendered upon demand for up to 8 hours a week and at no extra cost.
+These services include all the professional services listed in our Pro plan, as well as the following:

 - Deploy, maintain, and upgrade your self-hosted instance.
 - Setup a private cloud-hosted instance with exclusive access.